personalrobotics/chimera/README.md

 ```

 ## License ##
-Chimera is licensed under the 3-clause BSD license.
+Chimera is released under the 3-clause BSD license.
 See [LICENSE](./LICENSE) for more
 information.

 ## Authors ##